Skip to content

 --labels=env=dev

-To programmatically register clusters with Sveltos, create the following resources in the desired namespace:
+To programmatically register clusters with Sveltos, create the below resources in the management cluster.

 • Secret: Store the kubeconfig of the managed cluster in the data section under the key kubeconfig.